AkhilJSON/watchyaari/README.md

 - NPM - v8.3.0
 - Redisstack server

+- **Not in scope**
+  - Coturn server - Free open source implementation of TURN and STUN server in case if peer-to-peer connection between clients is not established.

 ### Local installation

 - Navigate inside **/client** & run **npm i** to install dependencies.